JanakarM/JanakarM/README.md

 - 👋 Hi, I’m @JanakarM
 - 👀 I’m interested in learning new things and solving complex problems by applying different techniques and approaches, I learnt.
-- 🌱 I’m currently learning advanced concepts in java, system architecture desing (hld).
+- 🌱 I’m currently learning advanced concepts, frameworks in java, system architecture design (hld).
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me janakar.muthuraj@gmail.com